civol/HDLRuby/README.md

 __Warning__:

- - This is still preliminary work which may change before we release a stable version.
+ - HDLRuby is still under active development, and the API may change before a stable release.
- - It is highly recommended to have both basic knowledge of the Ruby language and hardware description languages before using HDLRuby.
+ - It is highly recommended that users have a basic understanding of both the Ruby programming language and hardware description languages before using HDLRuby.

-# Compiling HDLRuby descriptions
+# Compiling HDLRuby Descriptions

-## Using the HDLRuby compiler
+## Using the HDLRuby Compiler

 'hdrcc' is the HDLRuby compiler.
-It takes as input an HDLRuby file, checks it, and can produce as output a Verilog HDL, VHDL, or a YAML low-level description of HW components but it can also simulate the input description.
+It takes an HDLRuby file as input, checks it, and can generate one of several outputs: Verilog HDL, VHDL, or a YAML low-level hardware component description.
+It can also simulate the input design.

 __Usage__: